-You will also be asked to consent to a member of the research team viewing your medical notes.
-We want to learn about your medical history so that we can plan appropriately for your neuropsychological assessment.
+You will also be asked to consent to a member of the research team viewing your child's medical notes.
+We want to learn about their medical history so that we can plan appropriately for their neuropsychological assessment.

 Collection of medical history